deuex-solutions/react-tutorial/README.md

       <div>
         Lorem ipsum <button onClick={() => goTo(4)}>Go to Step 5</button>
         <br />
-        {inDOM && '🎉 Look at your step!'}
+        {inDOM && "🎉 Look at your step!"}
       </div>
     ),
-    position: 'top',
+    position: "top",
     // you could do something like:
     // position: [160, 250],
     style: {
-      backgroundColor: '#bada55',
+      backgroundColor: "#bada55",
     },
     // Disable interaction for this specific step.
     // Could be enabled passing `true`